Krueske/AQuilt/README.md

 ### Evaluation

-Use the `eval.sh` to evaluate the model on target datasets:
+Use the `scripts/eval.sh` to evaluate the model on target datasets:

 ```bash
 model_path=""